Prinzhorn/skrollr/README.md

 Working with constants
 -----

 I was lying to you.
 The syntax for absolute mode is not `data-[offset]-[anchor]` and for relative mode it's not `data-[offset]-(viewport-anchor)-[element-anchor]`.
-In both cases `offset` can be preceeded by a constant which can be passed to the `ìnit` method.
-The name of the constant needs to be preceeded with an underscore.
+In both cases `offset` can be preceded by a constant which can be passed to the `ìnit` method.
+The name of the constant needs to be preceded with an underscore.

 Example: